emmasarge/mindset-journal/README.md

 * BenKevLead was a huge help for troubleshooting.
 * Jim Lynx was helpful for encourament and emotional support

+* Mentor Chris has been helpful and encouraging on this project.

 ### Influence